How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 BetterHelp

 - Big data.
-The digitalization of healthcare is all about big amounts of data, and there are hardly any better ways to handle it than big data technology.
+The digitalization of healthcare is all about big amounts of data, and there are hardly any better ways to handle it than the big data technology.
 Using big data, an application can store, manage, and provide instant access to all kinds of patient information, while cloud storage ensures constant availability and better security of the files.

 - AR and VR.
 Augmented Reality and Virtual Reality have long become much more than purely entertainment technologies.
 Both of these technologies have been actively employed in training clinicians, including achieving better hand-eye coordination in surgeons.
 AR and VR are also widely used in telemedicine — for example, in neuropsychology and psychotherapy as additional tools, as well as in diagnostic departments.